 I know I struggle with storage tactics for my plethora of scarves, which have ended up just bunched up into a storage box.

 This hanger displays and organizes scarves in your closet, so they’re easily accessible and wrinkle-free.

 Got a friend who frequently uses recipe print-outs in the kitchen?
 This magnetic recipe stand will help keep ‘em clean when his hands are covered in flour.

 It’s small enough for any space and could even be used in an office or classroom for other documents.

 What kid — or adult, for that matter — wouldn’t want to make their bedroom into a planetarium?
 Coolest nightlight ever.

 Look how pretty this is!
-Look how simultaneously nerdy it is!
+OK, it’s slightly more than $10, but look how simultaneously nerdy it is!
 This vase is quick to become a keepsake for anyone on your list.

 17. Hanging Glass Candle Holder: $4.95

 These hanging candle holders are elegant and timeless.
 And at prices this low, you could check quite a few people off your list.

 Or, you could mix and match with these tabletop tea light holders.
 Give your recipient the gift of new light (yep, pun intended) and a transformed living or dining room.